jlimadev/jlimadev/README.md

 # 👋 Hi there, I am Jonathan Lima!

-I am a Brazilian software engineer passionate about wll-designed softwares, about learn and practice anything.
+Software engineer passionate about well-designed softwares, good practices, learn and practice new stuff!

-Here in my github you can find my personal projects and study notes.
+Here in my github you can find my personal projects and my study notes.

 ## 😃 Connect With Me
 <p align="center">